shashankx86/DebloaterX/README.md

  > Now in developer option find "usb debugging"
  > turn it on and allow permission
  > now let your device connected to pc
- > and run "debloater.exe" as admin
+ > and run "DebloaterX.exe" as admin
  > and select type 1 for auto remove (hit enter)
  > and wait for script to debloat you device
 ```